VioleshnvQuetsall/VioleshnvQuetsall.github.io/README.md

 # Violeshnv Quetsall github page

-A blog site made by Jekyll with theme Hydejack
+A blog site made with Jekyll and theme Hydejack